Jackson Island (Nunavut)

-Jackson Island is an irregularly shaped Baffin Island offshore island located in the Arctic Archipelago, in Nunavut's Qikiqtaaluk Region.
+Jackson Island is an irregularly shaped offshore island located near Baffin Island in the Arctic Archipelago, in Nunavut's Qikiqtaaluk Region.

+Geography

 The uninhabited island lies in the Labrador Sea, at the mouth of Neptune Bay, off the east coast of Hall Peninsula's Finger Land.
 Christopher Hall Island is to the southeast, while Moodie Island is to the northwest.